MA in Environment and Society

 2. a curriculum vitae (2 pages maximum);

-3. a copy of your bachelor's degree certificate (180 ECTS points or equivalent) from programs in the humanities, social sciences, natural sciences, or engineering sciences with significant thematic overlap with the MA Environment & Society (for example, but not limited to: environmental studies, literature, cultural studies, history, sociology, anthropology, geography, political sciences, media studies, geology, biology, architecture, landscape architecture, or civil engineering).
+3. a copy of your bachelor's degree certificate (180 ECTS points or equivalent) from programs in the humanities, social sciences, natural sciences, or engineering sciences with significant thematic overlap with the MA Environment and Society (including, but not limited to: environmental studies, literature, cultural studies, history, sociology, anthropology, geography, political sciences, media studies, geology, biology, architecture, landscape architecture, or civil engineering).
 Students who have not yet finished their undergraduate studies may apply but can only be accepted on a provisional basis pending the completion of their degree;

 4. a transcript of records showing a grade of at least 2.5 on the German scale (or equivalent);